Uji tea: Chanoyu

-In the 16th century, the creation of Chanoyu (‘the way of tea’) was inspired by a Zen Buddhist monk, Sen no Rikyu, also known as the Tea Master.
+In the 16th century, the creation of Chanoyu ('the way of tea') was inspired by a Zen Buddhist monk, Sen no Rikyu, also known as the Tea Master.
 He combined tea culture in rituals and established a connection with religious and philosophical ideas.
 Chanoyu is not just tea drinking, but a combination of tea, art and aesthetics, an expression of wabi.
 It is regarded as a spiritual event and matcha is used which symbolizes purity.

 The development of Chanoyu was promoted by the discovery of Ōishita Saibai method in the 16th century.
 The matcha produced was strong in flavour and in the colour of dark green.
 Sen no Rikyu incorporated the best tea leaves produced in Japan into Chanoyu, which directly contributed to the success of Chanoyu.

 The crucial part of chanoyu is the etiquette of drinking matcha.
 It is believed that drinking matcha with the proper posture, with back straight, will enhance the overall experience.
 When serving matcha, teishu will place the teacup on the left palm and rotate the teacup to be facing the guest.
 The guest receives the teacup and places it on the left palm with the right hand along with the cup.
 The teacup must be rotated clockwise again to avoid drinking from the front of the teacup.
 The guest will then finish a cup of matcha in exactly three and a half sips.

 Senchadō

 Senchadō was developed by a Chinese monk named Ingen Ryūki in the 17th century.
-Senchadō means ‘the way of sencha’, which describes the way to prepare loose tea leaves such as sencha and gyokuro.
+Senchadō means 'the way of sencha', which describes the way to prepare loose tea leaves such as sencha and gyokuro.

-The term ‘sencha’ was originally used to describe the way of simmering loose tea leaf into boiling water for consumption.
+The term 'sencha' was originally used to describe the way of simmering loose tea leaf into boiling water for consumption.
 This method was commonly seen in China but less common in Japan with the high popularity of powdered tea.
 Senchadō became popularized only by 18th century when Baisaō, the pupil of Ingen spread Senchadō around Japan.
-It was also during the 18th century which Sencha was invented by Soen Nagatani and the term ‘Sencha’ had changed from describing the preparation of loose tea leaf to become a type of green tea that is steamed and dried.
+It was also during the 18th century which Sencha was invented by Soen Nagatani and the term 'Sencha' had changed from describing the preparation of loose tea leaf to become a type of green tea that is steamed and dried.

 Registration as an UNESCO World Heritage Site

 Uji tea has 700 years of history in the Yamashiro area of Kyoto.
 It is the origin of the Ōishita Saibai method and the Uji method used on flat land and slopped hills.
 This area also assembles tea factories for the processing of aracha tea, tea wholesalers as well as Gogumi which gathers tea leaves produce from different areas at different time.
 According to Kyoto Prefecture, these are the assets representing Uji tea cultural landscapes, which evolve continuously in the last 700 years.

 The evolution is observable with the production of new teas, including matcha, sencha and gyokuro.
 These green teas support Japanese tea-drinking cultures such as chanoyu and senchadō.
-Therefore, the Kyoto Prefecture is working to register Uji landscape as a UNESCO World Heritage Site.
+Therefore, the Kyoto Prefecture is working to register Uji landscape as an UNESCO World Heritage Site.